The competition is now closed

 ABOUT THE THANK YOU COMPETITION

-The Thank You competition in partnership with Never Such Innocence, is open to people aged 9-16 years old who would like to say thank you to the First World War generation.
-Creativity is key so whether that’s through a song, a piece of art or possibly a poem is up to you.
-There are some great prizes up for grabs and the lucky winner may get the chance to feature in one of the Legion’s famous events, such as the Festival of Remembrance at the Royal Albert Hall, attended by Her Majesty The Queen.
+The Thank You competition in partnership with Never Such Innocence*, was open to people aged 9-16 years old who would like to say thank you to the First World War generation, through a song, a piece of art or a poem.
+One lucky winner may even get the chance to feature in one of the Legion’s famous events, such as the Festival of Remembrance at the Royal Albert Hall, attended by Her Majesty The Queen.

 *Never Such Innocence is a project working with children and young people aged 9-16 around the world to engage them creatively in the centenary of the First World War.
 Visit the Never Such Innocence website for more information.